Carya illinoinensis 'Stuart'

 -

-The 'Stuart' pecan is a cultivar of Carya illinoinensis, Hardy Pecan, and typically grown in the southeastern United States.
-It is a Type II pecan, for pollination purposes, protogynous, but not precocious and requires an early cultivar for pollinating.
-It needs less pruning than other cultivars and usually takes 8 to 10 years to bear fruit.
-It usually has a thicker shell than other cultivars and the quality is poor to average.
-The 'Stuart' pecan originated from a seed planted in 1874 by J.R.
+The 'Stuart' pecan is a cultivar of the native pecan tree in the walnut family (Juglandaceae) and is typically grown in the southeastern United States.
+It originated from a seed planted in 1874 by J.R.
 Lassabe in Pascagoula, Mississippi.
 The property was purchased by Capt.
 E. Castanera and the cultivar was originally known as 'Castanera'.
 It was later propagated by Col. Stuart and offered commercially in 1892 as 'Stuart' (perhaps because colonels outrank captains).

 Due to its size, this is a tree most appropriate for a large property.
 It makes a good shade tree in a naturalized, woodland, or recreational area and as part of a children’s, edible, or pollinator garden.